CALLISTO: Background

 A major focus area for CALLISTO is to evaluate the maintenance, repair, and overhaul of the vehicle between flights; it is hoped that it could perform at least eight launches within six months.
 It is also sought to perform at least one landing with a minimum non-gravitational acceleration of 1.3g, as well as to demonstrate a large and rapid manoeuvre at low dynamic pressure and a vertical landing which includes both a boostback manoeuver and an unpowered aerodynamic manoeuver.
 The economics involved in all such operations are also to be stringently evaluated.
 In comparison to the established Ariane programme, CALLISTO has been described as being a relatively austere effort, operating on a budget between 1 and 2 percent of that allocated to Ariane.

 Various aspects of the project have been divided between the partner agencies: the CNES is responsible for the hydrogen peroxide thrusters, telemetry, neutralisation system, ground segment, and will also perform final assembly of the equipment bay; the DLR is responsible for the fairing, navigation, fins, equipment bay structure, hydrogen tank, and the landing system; and at last, the JAXA is responsible for the oxygen tank, aft bay structure, power supply, and propulsion.
 All three organisations will work on the onboard computer and flight software.
 Experience and technologies are being drawn from multiple existing programmes, including the Vega expendable launch system and the Space Rider lifting body spaceplane.

 Launch facility

 The flight test programme is set to be entirely performed at the newly-built commercial launch facility at the Guiana Space Centre, although considerations were made towards the use of alternative landing sites on both land and sea (the latter using barges).
 As of January 2025, the work to build the infrastructure needed to accommodate CALLISTO at its launch facility was expected to begin in the second half of 2025.

 Schedule

 In 2018, the project's timetable had scheduled the first flight of the rocket to take place sometime in late 2020, as well as for flight testing to be completed by the end of 2021.
 By mid 2019, flight tests were expected to start in 2022.
-This was later updated to a 2025–2026 timeframe and as of 2025, the initial test flights are expected to begin from the Guiana Space Centre in 2026.
+This was later updated to a 2025–2026 timeframe As of 2025, the initial test flights were expected to begin from the Guiana Space Centre in 2026.
+As of September 2026, the test flights were expected to take place in 2027 with increasingly complex missions spread over approximately eight months.